Richmond Park: Bishop's Gate Lodge

 Bishop's Gate Lodge takes its name from a gamekeeper who was on the staff in the first half of the 19th century.
 A reference dated 1854 said that the keeper had had access to the lodge for the past fifty years.
-The lodge does not appear, though, on the 1813 plan of the park, but appears on the plans of 1850, and its layout seems to have changed little from that time.
+The lodge is not shown on the 1813 plan of the park, but appears on the plans of 1850, and its layout seems to have changed little from that time.
 It forms part of a view over the park, and beyond, that is much favoured by amateur painters.

 Other buildings

 Oak Lodge, near Sidmouth Wood, was built in about 1852 as a home for the park bailiff, who was responsible for repair and maintenance in the park.
 It is used by The Royal Parks as its base for a similar function today.

 There are also gate lodges at Chohole Gate, Kingston Gate, Robin Hood Gate, Roehampton Gate and at Sheen Gate, which also has a bungalow (Sheen Gate Bungalow).
 Ladderstile Cottage, at Ladderstile Gate, was built in the 1780s.